jduanen/Acoustic-Camera/README.md

   - sensitive to high background noise or reverberation in the sound scene
   - improve by pre-processing to separate direct components from the diffuse field
     * subspace separation has been shown to be effective
+  - more complex processing than simple D&S or Differential
+  - individual amplification and delay provided for each mic in the array
+    * preserves on-axis sensitivity and maximizes off-axis attenuation
+  - typically amplification and dealy are applied per-frequency at each mic
+    * either with an FIR filter or frequency-domain processing
+  - steer beam in Direction-of-Arrival (DoA)
+    * sensitive to errors in DoA estimation and multi-path signals

+* Linear Constraint Minimum Variance (LCMV)
+  - ?

 * Multi-Signal Classification (MUSIC)
   - subspace-based beamforming approach